DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 During an epic event...
 1. Players draw 5 cards.
-2. The DM will call for a series of Checks, revealing TCs and correponding Attributes or skills.
+2. The DM will call for a series of Checks, revealing TCs and corresponding Attributes or skills.
 Any subset of players may volunteer for any of these Checks.
 3. During an individual check, players play 1 card and may sacrifice others.
-Each card sacrificed adds +1 modifier.
+Each card sacrificed adds +1 Modifier.
 4. Fate Cards card mechanics remain the same: played Ks and As return to the player’s hand.
 If played as Fate Cards, they result in a number of discards and redraws equal to the number Fate Cards played.
 5. If no player volunteers for a check, or no player has cards remaining, the Check is an automatic miss.

-The GM determines when an Epic Event has been resolved, and how many individual checks consititute collective success or failure.
+The GM determines when an Epic Event has been resolved, and how many individual checks constitute collective success or failure.
 On successful resolution, the narrative will move forward and the GM will resume normal play.
 On a failure during an Epic Event, the GM will lay out the consequences and give the players a chance to react.